Microservices-projec/interactive-docker/Readme.md

 2. Calculates their sum.
 3. Displays the result.

+We also uploaded this roject image on Hub.

 The main goal is to show that **Docker containers can also run programs in interactive mode**, not just automated scripts.

 ---